ksalzke/completed-task-report-omnifocus-plugin/README.md

 This action generates the report as described above and creates a new draft in Drafts (using the Drafts URL scheme).

+## Copy To Clipboard

+This action generates the report as described above, copies it to the clipboard, and shows an alert when this has been completed.

 ## Adding New Actions

 Given a particular URL scheme, a new action can be added by: